yebot/synth-manuals/EN-US/Roland - MKS-50.md

 <!-- TODO: Update this page number make a link -->

-Some of the Roland's new model MIDI Guitar System features the MIDI Mono mode, but the previous wpe guitar synthesizers (eg. GR-700, GR-77B) can select only the Poly mode; refer to "MKS-50 as a Sound Module of the Keyboard (Poly Mode)" on page 12.
+Some of the Roland's new model MIDI Guitar System features the MIDI Mono mode, but the previous wpe guitar synthesizers (eg. GR-700, GR-77B) can select only the Poly mode; refer to "[MKS-50 as a Sound Module of the Keyboard (Poly Mode)]" on page 12.

 The MKS-50's Mono mode does not allow to set a different voice for each note separately.
 This is because each channel is not perfectly independent.
 The Note Message (e.g. pitch, volume) and the Bender message (guitar's chalking), however, are independent.

 <!-- TODO: Update this page number make a link -->
-Please read "Mode Selection" on page 42.
+Please read "[Mode Selection](#2-mode-selection)" on page 42.

 ### 1. THE MKS-50 AS A SOUND MODULE OF THE MIDI GUITAR SYSTEM (MONO MODE)